garrandall/popular-music-data/tracks/i-can-t-stop-loving-you-kem.md

 There will be no more lies
 Somebody tell me why I feel like I'm dyin'
 Lord what's come over me
-Ooh baby, can't you see
+Oh baby, can't you see

 That I can't stop lovin' you